-4.14.
+4.20.
 Appeals

-- 4.14.1.
-Following the decision of the Disciplinary Meeting Panel to issue a disciplinary sanction against you, you may appeal against the disciplinary sanction in writing no later than seven days after you have been verbally informed of the decision.
-The written intention to appeal must be sent to the Head of HR setting out the reasons for the appeal. - 4.14.2.
-You can appeal for any of the following reasons, although this list is not exhaustive: - There was a procedural defect at the original meeting such that the meeting was unfair. - The issue is not proven on the balance of probabilities. - The disciplinary sanction was too severe. - New evidence has come to light since the meeting which has an impact on the decision.
+- 4.20.1.
+Following the decision of the Presiding Officer to issue a disciplinary sanction against you, you may appeal in writing no later than seven days after you have been verbally informed of the decision.
+The appeal must be sent to the Head of People Operations setting out the reasons for the appeal. - 4.20.2.
+You can appeal for any of the following reasons, although this list is not exhaustive: - There was a procedural defect at the original meeting such that the meeting was unfair. - The issue is not proven on the balance of probabilities. - The disciplinary sanction was too severe. - New evidence has come to light since the meeting which has an impact on the decision. - There is a dispute about evidence given by one or more witnesses at the original meeting.
+(In this case it may be necessary to rehear or review the witness evidence at the Appeal).

-- There is a dispute about evidence given by one or more witnesses at the original meeting.
-(In this case it may be necessary to rehear or review the witness evidence at the Appeal). - 4.14.3.
-Any appeal is heard by the Appeal Panel, set out in the Scheme of Delegation, and who have not previously have been involved in the process.
-This is your only right of appeal internally. - 4.14.4.
-The Chair of the Appeal Panel will have available all the documents presented in the original disciplinary meeting.
-They will also have a copy of the record of the meeting, the letter confirming the outcome of the original disciplinary hearing, the letter of appeal and all other relevant information.
+- 4.20.3.
+Your written appeal must include the basis for your appeal, i.e. if you are appealing based on a defect in procedure, you must clearly set out this defect.
+You may be asked to provide further information if the grounds of your appeal are not clear. - 4.20.4.
+Appeals are heard by an Appeal Panel, as set out in the Scheme of Delegation.
+This is your only right of appeal internally. - 4.20.5.
+The Presiding Officer of the Appeal will have available all the documents presented in the original disciplinary hearing.
+They will also have a transcript of the hearing, the letter confirming the outcome of the hearing, the letter of appeal and all other relevant information.

-4.15.
+4.21.
 Appeal Procedure

-- 4.15.1.
-At the Appeal Meeting you and/or your representative explain your case and your grounds for appeal and present any relevant evidence. - 4.15.2.
-At this same meeting, the Presiding Officer of the original Disciplinary Hearing presents the management case and rationale for the original decision. - 4.15.3.
+- 4.21.1.
+At the Appeal Meeting you and/or your representative will explain your grounds for appeal and present any relevant evidence. - 4.21.2.
+At this same meeting, the Presiding Officer of the original Disciplinary Hearing will present the management case and rationale for the original decision. - 4.21.3.
 Relevant witnesses may be brought by either side and be questioned by all parties.

-4.16.
+4.22.
 Appeal Decision

-- 4.16.1.
-The outcome of an appeal is either: - the case against you is upheld (in whole or part); the sanction is then the same or a lesser penalty - the case against you is not upheld, in which case the disciplinary sanction is removed. - 4.16.2.
-In cases where you have been summarily dismissed for gross misconduct at a Stage 3 Disciplinary Hearing, and the appeal decision is not upheld, you will be reinstated and your pay is backdated. - 4.16.3.
-In cases of dismissal with notice, every effort is made to conclude an Appeal process within the notice period.
+- 4.22.1.
+The outcome of an appeal is either: - the case against you is upheld (in whole or part); the sanction is then the same or a lesser penalty - the case against you is not upheld, in which case the disciplinary sanction is removed. - 4.22.2.
+In cases where you have been summarily dismissed for gross misconduct, and the appeal decision is not upheld, you will be reinstated, and your pay backdated. - 4.22.3.
+In cases of dismissal with notice, every effort will be made to conclude the Appeal process within the notice period.
 Where it has not been possible to conclude the Appeal process within the notice period, notice may be extended for a reasonable period with a view to concluding the Appeal process within the extended period.
-If the dismissal is not upheld on appeal, you are reinstated. - 4.16.4.
-In cases of sanctions other than dismissal, the sanctions should not be implemented until any Appeal process has been concluded. - 4.16.5.
+If the dismissal is not upheld on appeal, you are reinstated. - 4.22.4.
+In cases of sanctions other than dismissal, the sanctions should not be implemented until any Appeal process has been concluded. - 4.22.5.
 Where possible, the outcome of an appeal will be notified to you on the same day as the Appeal Meeting.
-However, in more complex cases the Chair of the Appeal Panel reserves the right to reconvene at a later date to allow for sufficient consideration to be given to an outcome.
+However, in more complex cases, and cases being heard at Stage 3, the Chair of the Appeal Panel reserves the right to confirm the outcome in writing at a later date to allow for sufficient consideration to be given to an outcome.